SoftwareAG/c8y-docs/src/documents/guides/users-guide/User-and-permissions-management.html.md

 - Enter the first and the last name of the user.
 (This name will be shown on the top right next to the user symbol when the user logs in.)
 - Enter the e-mail address of this user.
 You need to provide a valid, unique email address to enable users to reset their password.
 - Enter a phone number.
 The phone number is especially important if this user is supposed to use two-factor authentication.
--If you check "User must reset the password on next login", the user will have to set a password after the next login.
+- If you check "User must reset the password on next login", the user will have to set a password after the next login.
 - If you check "Send password reset link as e-mail", the user will receive an email message with a link to set a password.
 The email will be sent to the email address configured above.
 - Enter a password and confirm it.
 While entering the password, the strength of the password will be displayed.
 See ["Logging in"](/guides/users-guide/overview/#login) for more information on password strength  You can only enter a password if "Send password reset link as e-mail" is not checked.
 - Add global roles to the user.